Spandan833/PersonalBlog/posts/GenerativeAI.md

 ## Open source LLM

 So far I've mentioned about proprietary LLMs, but Meta and Google have release open source LLMs as well.
 Llama 3 is Meta's flagship model and also open source.
-You can even access it through meta.ai .
-The model seems
+You can even access it through <a href="meta.ai">meta.ai</a>.
+The model has impressive capability in text generation and performs reasonably on simpler coding tasks.
+However its not quite good at complex tasks like debugging and creative writing.

+Another newcomer making waves in the Open Source models is Mixtral, a French startup which has been releasing models of various degrees of capability including 7B and 22B variants.
+These model have varying degree of capabilities in wide range of tasks.